Lost and calling the station platform home

-Bokul was about six years old when the little hut where he lived with his mother caught fire.
-Both were severely burnt and his mother died three days later, leaving behind Bokul.
+When he was six years old the little hut where he lived with his mother caught fire.
+Both were severely burnt and his mother died three days later, leaving him behind.
 When no one came to the hospital to collect him, he was put out on the streets.
 When we found him several months later he was bewildered, scarred and desperately unloved.
 At Future Hope he settled into a loving home where sport helped him to manage his anger and learn trust.

 Born into Brothels

 A pretty 15 year old girl, came to Future Hope in 2005 along with a group of children who had been starring in the film ‘Born into Brothels’.
 She was extremely vulnerable and heading towards a life of prostitution.
 Future Hope made sure that she was safe, completed her school and pursued higher education.
 She is now working in a business centre.
 She is happily married to Iqbal and they are saving money to buy their own flat.